ramadlana/nextjs-starter/TESTING.md

 # Testing Documentation

-This document provides comprehensive information about testing in the DashboardXIQC project.
+This document provides comprehensive information about testing in the Starterkit project.

 ## Overview